procellis33/todo-app-morosystems/README.md

 To run the application on your local machine, follow these steps:

 - Clone this repository.
-- Install dependencies by running npm install.
+- Install dependencies by running `npm install`.
-- Start the development server with npm run dev.
+- Start the development server with `npm run dev`.

 ## Documentation